LearnersGuild/curriculum/Phases/Foundations/Modules/Projects/mixed-drinks/README.md

 # Mixed Drinks RESTful API

 ## General
 This project should involve a postgres database, an express server, and pg-promise.
 It is a RESTful API, and all responses should be in JSON format.

-The postgres db has already
+## Setup

+1. Make sure you have postgres set up and running on your computer ().
+2. Run this commands from the project directory (__NOTE__: If you already have a `mixed_drinks` database, it will get deleted by this commands!):

+`npm db:init`

-User Stories
+## User Stories
 As a user, I want to be able to add an ingredient to the database, using a JSON POST to the route /api/ingredients/add   Example POST data:

 { "ingredient_name": "tequila" }